 These islands were chosen because they offer the common introductory Hawaiian experiences: Oahu is home to Pearl Harbor, Honolulu, Waikiki Beach, Diamond Head, and the North Shore, while the Big Island of Hawaii has a laid-back vibe perfect for relaxing, and is home to six of Hawaii’s nine national parks including the best options for volcano viewing and hiking.
 You can use this guide to pick the best Hawaiian island for your family.

 I have organized the costs of a trip to Hawaii by airfare, car rental/transportation, accommodations, food, and activities, including tips and ideas for savings in each category.
-Note that this post contains affiliate links.
-If you click a link and make a purchase, I may receive a small commission.
+If you want to skip to the bottom line, a summer trip to Hawaii for a family of four for 10 nights costs approximately $16,690, or about $417.25 per person, per day.
+But read on to see how this breaks down and where you can save money.!

 Cost of Airfare to Hawaii

-The biggest cost differentiator when purchasing flights is whether your family is flying from the west coast of the U.S. or somewhere else (midwest, east coast, etc.) Expect to pay around $800-1,000 per person traveling from one of the east coast hubs in the summer months, while flights from California maybe $600-700 in the summer.
+The biggest cost differentiator when purchasing flights is whether your family is flying from the west coast of the U.S. or somewhere else (midwest, east coast, etc.) Expect to pay around $865-1,300 per person traveling from one of the east coast hubs in the summer months, while flights from California may be $700-900 in the summer.

 This will save you another inter-island flight back to your initial destination for your return flight.
 If you choose Maui as your second island, you can often find direct flights from Maui to many U.S. cities.